LostTrailBreaker/My-TTRPG-Campaigns/London By Night (VTM)/VTM Mechanics, Gameplay, & Lore.md

 ## Willpower
 - willpower can be spent for several different reasons:
 	- to reroll up to 3 regular dice
+	- to take control of a character in frenzy for 1 turn

 ### Skills
 -